morph-l2/morph-doc/docs/quick-start/4-bridge.md

 ![image6](../../assets/docs/Quick-Start/bridge/06.png)

-## How long does it take for a token to arrive to Morphism Testnet ?
+## How long does it take for a token to arrive to Morph Testnet ?

-A token transfer from **Sepolia** to Morphism Testnet may take 8 to 14 minutes (time for block to become Safe on **Sepolia**) before it appears in your Morphism wallet.
+A token transfer from **Sepolia** to Morph Testnet may take 8 to 14 minutes (time for block to become Safe on **Sepolia**) before it appears in your Morph wallet.
 To check the progress of your deposit transactions, follow these steps:

 1. Click your wallet address at the top-right corner of the Bridge web app.
 ![image6](../../assets/docs/Quick-Start/bridge/07.png)